zetic-ai/ZETIC_MLange_document/docs/_sources/overview/how-mlange-works.md

 ## (+) Profiling MLange Model
-With proving [SaaS](https://mlange.zetic.ai), You can also get much information about MLange Model.
+With proving [Web Dashboard](https://mlange.zetic.ai), You can also get much information about MLange Model.
 Including progress of making Model Key and how effectively the model can be used on various devices.